urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

           The elements of the list are ordered according to their insertion order, unlike LinkedHashMap, LinkedHashSet doesn't support access order TreeSet
-    Queue interface
+          When an object is inserted, it's automatically sorted in descending order, following a tree structure Queue interface
       Helps to implement LIFO (Last In, First Out) and FIFO (First In, First Out) LIFO is commonly used for queues